OneLiteFeatherNET/Microtus/docs/topics/Contributing.md

 The modulation means that we can drop or update patches without any problems.
 Further information about the patching process can be found [here](Patch-Files.md).

+#### Testing
+Contributed code should contain unit tests to ensure that the code works as expected.
+Read more about testing [here](Testing.md).

 ### Reporting bugs